JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 > Make the controller essentially swallow the error and ignore it if the object doesn't exist.

 There are a few issues with this one, but the main one is that unless the spec of the resource changes the controller will not run.
-Therefore if the above scenario plays out as described, the grant will not be applied and then will also not try again until another unrelated change to the resource spec is made.
+Therefore, if the above scenario plays out as described, the grant will not be applied and then will also not try again until another unrelated change to the resource spec is made.

 ### Event Triggers to the rescue
 So how can you grant permissions on an object that doesn't (yet) exits?
 Well, as far as I know, you cannot.
 But all hope is not lost, because what if we can somehow hook into the lifecycle (create, update, delete) of objects in the database and run our grants at this point in time?
 Luckily Postgres has a mechanism for this, [Event Triggers](https://www.postgresql.org/docs/current/event-trigger-definition.html).